Andynoid/StudyMethod/Notes on The rise of the CREATIVE CLASS.md

 # Work
 ## C4 The machine shop and the hair salon
 1.  ** In 1990, good technician such as technician is rare.** Hair salon is the most creative job at the time above computer system designer and artist.
 People may prefer hair salon than machine shop because of this.
-2. ** What creatives want at work?**
+2. ** What creatives want at work?** challenge and responsibility, flexibility
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAxMTQyNDIxMCwtMjExOTY5MjkyMywxMT
+eyJoaXN0b3J5IjpbMzYyNzExMDU3LDEwMTE0MjQyMTAsLTIxMT
-MyMDQyMTgxLDY5NjczMzcxNywtMTExMzM2ODcyNiw4OTczNDg0
+k2OTI5MjMsMTEzMjA0MjE4MSw2OTY3MzM3MTcsLTExMTMzNjg3
-OTAsLTE2Njg2NTAxNjAsOTY4MzkyNjkxLDEzODEzODUwODIsLT
+MjYsODk3MzQ4NDkwLC0xNjY4NjUwMTYwLDk2ODM5MjY5MSwxMz
-ExMjAzNDEsMTMwOTA4OTIzOCwxNDY0NTE4MjEsMzc4MTkzMDM2
+gxMzg1MDgyLC0xMTIwMzQxLDEzMDkwODkyMzgsMTQ2NDUxODIx
-LC0yMDcxOTY4MjExXX0=
+LDM3ODE5MzAzNiwtMjA3MTk2ODIxMV19
 -->